zw87652015/ImageLayoutManager/README.en.md

 imagelayout-cli.exe mcp
 ```

 For setup instructions, see [`docs/mcp_setup.md`](docs/mcp_setup.md).
 After upgrading, restart both ImageLayoutManager and your AI host so the GUI server and `imagelayout-cli.exe mcp` load the same tool list.
+If the installer reports a locked `.pyd` file, fully quit the AI host or stop any remaining `imagelayout-cli.exe` process, then run the installer again.

 ### Access